The Role of Religion in Politics and the Role of Politics in Religion

 Pepperdine University Drescher Campus

-Join Rabbi Meir Soloveichik, director of Yeshiva University's Straus Center for Torah and Western Thought and rabbi of Cong.
-Shearith Israel and Wilfred McClay, Ronald Reagan professor of public policy at Pepperdine School of Public Policy, for a dynamic conversation on the role the Bible has, can and should play in the American public conversation.
+Join Rabbi Dr. Meir Soloveichik, director of the Straus Center for Torah and Western Thought and rabbi of Cong.
+Shearith Israel in NY, Dr. Wilfred McClay, Ronald Reagan Professor of Public Policy at Pepperdine School of Public Policy, and Montse Alvarado, vice president and executive director at the Becket Fund for Religious Liberty, for a dynamic conversation on the role the Bible has, can and should play in the American public conversation.

 Turning to the Hebrew Bible for inspiration, solidarity, comfort, and purpose, as the members of the First Continental Congress did, is a common theme in American history.
 In fact, one cannot understand the American political tradition without understanding America's relationship with the Five Books of Moses.
 This sourcebook assembles the primary sources of American public history and allows the reader to hear the Hebraic echoes that have formed the cultural vocabulary of the Puritan settlers, revolutionaries, African slaves, leaders of the Civil Rights Movement, and the broader population.